Pale touch-me-not, often called jewelweed, is a soft plant, much-branched, with watery stems. It is common along streambanks and other moist habitats.

 Ecosystem Connections

-See above for jewelweed's interesting pollination biology.
 The genus name, Impatiens, should be familiar to gardeners, as jewelweeds are in the same genus as the extremely popular landscaping flowers known by that name.
-The leaves are very similar, and the flowers have the same little "spur."
+The leaves are very similar, and the flowers also have a little "spur."